2001 Kuala Lumpur FA season

 In the 2001 season, Kuala Lumpur competed in the Premier 1, Malaysia Cup and Malaysia FA Cup.
 They finished tenth in the league, but were eliminated in the FA Cup by a second division team and lost all their group matches in the Malaysia Cup.
 Foreign players were barred for this season.
+Kuala Lumpur FA is a Malaysian professional football club founded in 1974.

 Results and fixtures

 All results (home and away) list Kuala Lumpur's goal tally first.